Choosing a VoIP provider for your business phone system can be a challenge even if you’re just comparing Google Voice vs RingCentral.

 - Group messaging

 - Auto-replies and snippets

-The Premium plan includes all of the above plus advanced auto-attendant features, round-robin call distribution, our HubSpot integration, and analytics and reporting.
+The Business plan includes all of the above plus advanced auto-attendant features, round-robin call distribution, our HubSpot integration, and analytics and reporting.

 OpenPhone is also upfront about any add-on costs: you’ll pay $5 per month for additional phone lines, the standard rates for international calls and messages, and $0.01 per message for automated SMS via Zapier.

 Sometimes, talking to clients, customers, and vendors isn’t as straightforward as a one-on-one conversation.
 You might need input from your team, sign-off from your boss, or some crucial information from a shared file.